MBBS in Australia For Indian Students 2025: Fees, Admission, Scholarships, and Eligibility

 MBBS in Australia: Syllabus

-Some of the core syllabus of MBBS in Australia are listed below.
+The MBBS in Australia syllabus is listed below.

 - Human Anatomy & Physiology